SeashoreAI/Forex-Predictions/README.md

   Bollinger Bands
 15min/30min/2hour/1day/3days/7days/14days
 ## Data Combination
-ALl the data combined from the 3 models will end up in a final ARIMA model
+All the data combined from the 3 models will end up in a final ARIMA model